Students as Partners Initiative

 Faculty and student working together

-"Students as partners" is a relatively new way of thinking about pedagogy in higher education, one that re-positions students as collaborators in the processes of teaching and learning, empowering students to be actively engaged in, and share the responsibility for, their own education.
+"Students as partners" repositions students as collaborators in the processes of teaching and learning, empowering students to be actively engaged in, and share the responsibility for, the experience of learning as agents in the construction of it.

 An in-depth exploration of "students as partners" can be found in the following Higher Education Academy (UK) report, "Engagement through partnership: students as partners in learning and teaching in higher education" (Healy, et. al., 2014).
 Healey characterizes "students as partners" projects as facilitating “a relationship in which all involved – students, academics, professional services staff, senior managers, students’ unions, and so on – are actively engaged in and stand to gain from the process of learning and working together” (2014, p.
 12).
 Partnering with students in the development of the teaching and learning environment is a meaningful opportunity to develop important academic and transferable skills as well as foster a student-centered learning environment.
 As such, the partnership program seeks to engage students in different projects and activities, including, but not limited to: